Dr Georges Kesserwani

 Department of Civil and Structural Engineering

 Telephone: +44 (0) 114 222 5746

 Room: G08 Kroto

-My research uses numerical modelling with the aim of transforming flood forecasting, so that we can design more resilient infrastructure and mitigate against hazardous events.
+My research bridges advances in numerical and data analysis techniques with the aim of transforming flood mapping and forecasting to become more automated and flexible for end use, so that we can better mitigate against hazardous events.

 Dr Georges Kesserwani